Anguillid herpesvirus 1: Prevention

-Because of the low species specificity observed with AngHV-1, there is a strong need for a vaccine.
+Because of the low species specificity observed with AngHV1, there is a strong need for a vaccine.
 Vaccines are reportedly among the most effective approaches when it comes to prevention and controlling the spread of the virus.
 As of 2024, there have been no reports of vaccines available to treat the disease.
 However, a formalin-inactivated vaccine has been tested on American eels and was shown to exhibit increased survival as well as lower incidence rates.
 In American eels, this vaccine is shown to be safe when administered through intramuscular injection in the back.
-However, the vaccine has not been tested or proven effective on other species of eel that AngHV-1 infects.
+However, the vaccine has not been tested or proven effective on other species of eel that AngHV1 infects.